dbader/readme-template/README.md

 ## Usage example

 A few motivating and useful examples of how your product can be used.
-Spice this up with code blocks and potentially more screenshots.

-_For more examples and usage, please refer to the [Wiki][wiki]._
+Spice this up with code b_For more examples and usage, please refer to the [Wiki][wiki]._

 ## Development setup